Promo code SPRING2022 will be automatically applied at checkout!

 1) People Who Are Underweight or Suffer From Eating Disorders

-Twitter Founder and CEO Jack Dorsey claims eating one meal a day (OMAD) gives him a laser-like focus.
+Twitter co-founder Jack Dorsey claims eating one meal a day (OMAD) gives him a laser-like focus.
 If Dorsey were a woman, though, especially a young woman, would we call his habits “intermittent fasting” or would we call them an “eating disorder?”

 The line can be blurry.
-And for those who have suffered past eating disorders or the chronically underweight, it’s a line best avoided.
+And for those who have suffered past eating disorders or are chronically underweight, it’s a line best avoided.

 2) Pregnant And Breastfeeding People